fengalin/raspdac-on-osmc/README.md

 7. Move down to **Power**
 8. Move down to **Reboot** and press the enter key.

-If your RaspDAC is connected to an amplifier, you should get notification sounds from Kodi when you move through the menus.
+If your RaspDAC is linked to an amplifier, you should get notification sounds from Kodi when you move through the menus.

 ### Configure the installation host to connect to your RaspDAC